JordannDev/portfolio/index.md

 # SysAdmin

-I have *some* SysAdmin expeience.
+I have *some* SysAdmin experience.
 Most of my SysAdmin expeience comes from personal projects.

 ## VATSIM Canada (Organization, *SysAdmin+Development*)